drewcummins/hodlol/README.md

 ```

 So it should be apparent that all this does is let _either_ OBV or MACD signals propagate up to the `Strategy`.

+#### Quick Review
+Indicators emit buy or sell _signals_.
+Strategies react to those signals by suggesting a trader buy or sell accordingly.
+Traders have the final say and respond to those strategies.

 ### Running A Trader
 To run a trader, you simply point to your `.trader` file and indicate which and how much funds to give it access to.
 For instance, if you have half a Bitcoin you'd like to trade with, you'd run: